kohn/yasnippet-inc/README.md

 	# name: popen
 	# key: popen
 	# --
-	@@import@@import subprocess
+	@@import@@import subprocess@@#
 	subprocess.Popen(${1:cmd}, shell=True)

 # ATTETION
 DO NOT FORGET to insert your first header file/import file manully to help this plugin locate header file area.
 If no header file exists, the new header file will be inserted right behind where the snippet expands.

 # Acknowledgement
 Thx to zhouchongzxc@newsmth for his help.